 For this group of Ultra-High Net-Worth Individuals (UHNWI) buying and collecting art is probably not as much about the investment aspect as you might think.
 Other more intangible aspects like demonstrating financial and societal power (to yourself, your network or the public) by proving that you are in fact able to pay tens of millions of euros for an object with no practical value, undoubtedly plays an important part.

 Obviously, the picture is not just black and white, and the different types of collectors/investors, as well as reasons and motives, are far more mixed than described here.
-And in addition, comes the large group of more ordinary people who occasionally buy a piece of art to hang over the sofa in the living room, but avoid getting infected by the collector virus.
+In addition, there is a large group of more ordinary people who occasionally buy a piece of art to hang in the living room, but avoid getting infected by the aforementioned virus.
 The point is that buying art is often – fortunately – about much more than just the economic part of it.

 Furthermore, I must admit that I find it a little difficult to see that investing in a privately held Warhol that is not part of a collection and is not meant for public display does anything good for the art world.
 It doesn’t benefit the art ecosystem or supports any living artists or galleries or art institutions like the museums.
 It is strictly a case of financial investment and the fact that the underlying asset is a painting and not a building or barrels of oil or company shares doesn’t make any difference.
 Some may argue that if you are investing in Warhol security tokens and not in tokens backed by oil you might be encouraged to start engaging with art and the art world.
 But so far, there is no evidence that this is the case and it is not clear to me why we would ever see such a connection.